xwu/xwu-swift-numerics/floating-point-part-1-rev-1.md

-The use of "epsilon" was avoided because that term has varying definitions among other programming languages and suggests that it might be appropriate for use as a tolerance for floating-point comparisons, which is generally inadvisable.
+The use of "epsilon" was avoided because that term has varying definitions among other programming languages and suggests that it might be appropriate for use as a measure of tolerance for floating-point comparisons, which is generally inadvisable.

 > For more information on the rationale for names chosen in Swift, see the Swift
 > Evolution proposal [SE-0067: Enhanced floating-point protocols][ref 11-9].